mar9000/ecmascript4mps/README.md

 The constructed AST is identical (with very small exceptions) to the one described by the [Mozilla Parser API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API) and implemented, for example, by parsers like [Esprima](http://esprima.org/).
 It's still quite incomplete being my focus on javascript generation.
+Read more on this [announcement post](http://mar9000.org/bliki/ecma-script-4-mps.html).

 ## Resources

   * [ECMAScript4MPS-discuss](https://groups.google.com/forum/#!forum/ecmascript4mps-discuss) Google group.
   * [#ECMAScript4MPS](https://twitter.com/hashtag/ECMAScript4MPS) on Twitter.

+## Try it out

+  * clone the github project.
+  * install MPS version 3.1.5 .
+  * open the project with MPS.
+  * rebuild the project.
+  * the *sandbox* solution contains a complete javascript example I use to test the language and the generation to text.

 ## Future improvements